dbrabon/file_adoption/README.md

 the file scanner during cron to register any discovered orphans automatically.
 If adoption is disabled, cron still records the orphaned files it finds in the `file_adoption_orphans` table so they can be reviewed later.
-Hardlink references between nodes and files are stored in the `file_adoption_hardlinks` table.
+Hardlink references are stored in the `file_adoption_hardlinks` table.
+Entries include the node ID when found in node tables or the source table name and row identifier for links discovered elsewhere.
 Cron rebuilds this table automatically before scanning.
 Use **Refresh Links** on the configuration page to force a manual rebuild.
 The configuration page now only reads these saved results and never performs a